V-agor/Milkshake/README.md

 SELECT * FROM config;

 Phase 2: Backend Setup (Node.js + Express + PostgreSQL)

+This is the part i struggled with the most, my limited programming background was refelcted here(I am a Data Science Major).
+It took time to not only undeerstand concepts but also implement them

 Step 1: First we will create Our backend folder: